 Draft - New resources are created as drafts, and remain in a Draft state until they are complete.
-Draft records are not publicly visible to anyone without a SWEET login.
+Draft records are not visible in the search tool.

-In Curation - Records In Curation are ready for review to make sure they meet eagle-i guidelines.
-Records in curation are not publicly visible to anyone without a SWEET login.
+In Curation - Records In Curation are ready for review to make sure they meet eagle-i guidelines prior to making them visible in search.

-Published - Published records have been curated and are visible in eagle-i search.
-At some institutions, an additional publish locally option may be available.
+Published - Published records have been curated and are visible in the search application.

-Withdrawn - Retired records which are not visible in eagle-i search, but are still kept in the repository for archival purposes.
-Anyone with a direct link to a withdrawn resource will still be able to view a dissemination page containing information about that resource.
+Withdrawn - Retired records which are not visible in the search tool, but are still kept in the repository for archival purposes.